Business & Partnerships Officer

 The job description provides a list of the duties of the post and the person specification provides the list of essential and desirable criteria.
 Flexible location.

 For an informal discussion on this post please contact Jen Carruthers Jones, NEA’s Head of Business Growth and Partnerships on 07711594245.

-The closing date for applications is 4.00 pm on Thursday 9 August
+The closing date for applications is 11.59pm on Sunday 4 October 2020.

 NEA aims to be an equal opportunities employer.
 We welcome applications from all people who have the necessary skills and experience for the post.